-In the epic movie The Shawshank Redemption, Red, a character played by Morgan Freeman, hears a vocal piece titled Sul l'aria from the opera 'The Marriage of Figaro', composed by Mozart, and says,
+In the epic movie The Shawshank Redemption, Red, a character played by Morgan Freeman, hears a vocal piece titled Sul l'aria from the opera 'The Marriage of Figaro', composed by Mozart.

-That's the real, and probably the best, description of opera and its music.
+That's probably the best description of opera and its music.
 Opera singers have a great ability to feel the sound of music, making the audience feel and understand the same.
 They are like magicians because they convey the innermost human emotions to the audience.
-Their voice and singing is so beautiful, intense, and sensitive, that it cannot be described.
+Their voice and singing is so beautiful, intense and sensitive, that it cannot be described.

 Hall of Fame